How to install SQL Server database for SonarQube

 Open New Login Screen

 On the new login screen create a new user with a Login Name and a password.
-We will create a user with Login Name as sonar with SQL Server authentication as seen above.
+We will create a user with Login Name as sonar with SQL Server authentication as shown above.

 Create New Login: sonar